leeberg/LabAssistant/README.md

 # Lab Assistant
 This is an app for the MMS 2016 session: IT PRO to IT SCIENTIST.

+######DONE
+* Change XML to utilize a master "lab assistant" runbook
+* Support for 3 Inputs
+* Support for Various Hybrid Worker Groups or Azure

 ######TODO
+* Readmeon how to Implement this on your own
-* Add Azure Authenication to Retrieve Runbooks
+* Add Azure Authenication to Retrieve Runbooks & Information Instead of XML File
 * More Attractive UI/UX + COLOR
 * "Refactoring"
 * "Step builder" for sequencing runbooks?